Claude Code Plugins

 Requesting Code Review

-Three specialized reviewers run in sequence, each building on the previous:
+Three specialized reviewers run in parallel for maximum speed:

 • Focus: Architecture, design patterns, code quality, maintainability